 - Enable Screen Print Mode Turns the screen printing mode on. - Ink Combination Select the inks to be combined for a single separation output.

 In screen printing mode all jobs are separated and you must have a Paper Profile where only one dot for each colour is on.
-See ou can apply screening to the output file if desired.
-There are a number of screening types and options available.
-See below for an explanation of each.
-This is only available if the Output driver supports Screening.

-ScreenPrinting for more info.
+See "Screen Printing" on page 130 for more info.

 Output Screening